electricjimi/tonnetz-3d-visualizer/README.md

 *   **Drag and Zoom:** Drag to rotate the network and zoom in/out to examine the relationships from different perspectives.

 ## Demo

-Watch the [demo video](resources/demo-video.mp4) to see the Tonnetz Visualizer in action.
+You can see the Tonnetz Visualizer in action in the embedded video above.